Teradata/teradataml/README.md

     * `in_schema()`: New argument `datalake_name` added to accept datalake name.

   * ###### Table Operator
     * `Apply()` no longer looks at authentication token by default.
-Authentication token is now required only if user want to update backend Open Analytics Framework service.
+Authentication token is now required only if user wants to consume Open Analytics Framework REST APIs.

   * ###### Hyper Parameter Tuner
     * `GridSearch()` and `RandomSearch()` now displays a message to refer to `get_error_log()` api when model training fails in HPT.